anoma/typhon/docs/fromTLAtoStateright.md

 In the long term,
 we are looking to map back and forth between

-1. a fully formal spec, e.g. in TLA+, in principle executable---model checkable is enough!
+1. a fully formal spec, e.g. in TLA⁺, in principle executable---model checkable is enough!

 2. a (protoype) implementation.

 ## model options for the formal spec

-There might actually be better modelling languages than TLA+.
+There might actually be better modelling languages than TLA⁺.
 One simple example that comes to mid is Communicating Machines

 [McScMc: {[…]} Verification of Communicating Machines](https://link.springer.com/chapter/10.1007/978-3-642-28756-5_34)